frankalbenesius/social/README.md

 1. Clone repository.
 1. Install dependencies using `npm install` or `yarn install`.
 1. Create a `.env` environment variables file to store firebase project information.
 Match the provided `.env.example` variables.
+Frank has an dotenv file he can share with you if you'd like.
 1. Start the development server with `npm start` or `yarn start`.